 Give Advance Notice Before You Evict a Tenant

-First of all, most states require landlords to give the tenant advance notice that they will be evicted if the offending behavior does not change.
+First of all, most states require landlords to give tenants advance notice that they will be evicted if the offending behavior does not change.
 These are called either "cure and quit" or "pay rent or quit" notices.
 They give tenants a chance to correct their behavior.

-Unless the tenant voluntarily leaves the property, the landlord may need to file an eviction petition in the local court.
+Unless the tenant voluntarily leaves the property, the landlord may need to file an eviction petition in small claims court.
 After the court order, the renter is typically given ample time to move out before forced removal is considered.

 Federal Fair Housing Laws

-- Prohibits discrimination on the basis of age (protecting those 40 and older) in programs receiving federal funding.
+- Age Discrimination Act: Prohibits discrimination on the basis of age (protecting those 40 and older) in programs receiving federal funding

 Click on a link below to learn more about the rights and responsibilities of landlords.